tducasse/raylib_starter/README.md

 - a Windows OS
 - CMD or Powershell
 - make and gcc ([mingw](http://mingw-w64.org/doku.php) provides both)
-- precompiled `libraylib.a` for web and `libraylib.a` for desktop (or use the ones provided in this repo - compiled for raylib 3.7)
+- precompiled `libraylib.a` for web and `libraylib.a` for desktop (or use the ones provided in this repo - compiled for raylib 3.7 on windows with the default Makefile in the raylib source)

 ## Usage
 Create the following architecture:
 ```
 - include/
   - raylib.h
 - lib/
   - desktop/
     - libraylib.a (compiled from source with PLATFORM_DESKTOP)
   - web/
     - libraylib.a (compiled from source with PLATFORM_WEB)
-            - shell.html (copied from source)
+    - shell.html
 - resources/
   - images, sounds, etc
+- src
-        main.c
+  - main.c
 ```
 Then, in a cmd or powershell terminal:
 - `make web=1` to build for HTML